Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of gauge theory

 The critical points (i.e. stationary points) of $\vV^\sigma+\q^\sigma$ are either \textit{irreducibles} of the form $[\bA,s,\psi]$ with $s>0$ and $[\bA,s\psi]\in\crit(\grad\lL_\text{CSD}+\q)$, or \textit{reducibles} of the form $[\bA,0,\psi]$ with $\psi$ an eigenvector of $D_\bA$.
 A reducible is \textit{boundary-stable} (respectively, \textit{boundary-unstable}) if the corresponding eigenvalue is positive (respectively, negative).
 Denote by

 the decomposition of the set of critical points into the respective sets of irreducibles and boundary-(un)stable reducibles.
-We can package these critical points together in various ways to form the monople Floer (co)homologies, such as $\Hto^\ast(Y,\s)$ and $\Hfrom^\ast(Y,\s)$ -- the former cochain complex is generated by $\C^o(Y,\s)\sqcup\C^s(Y,\s)$ while the latter complex is generated by $\C^o(Y,\s)\sqcup\C^u(Y,\s)$, both equipped with coherent choices of orientations (see Section~\ref{Homology orientations}).
+We can package these critical points together in various ways to form the monople Floer (co)homologies, such as $\Hto^*(Y,\s)$ and $\Hfrom^*(Y,\s)$ -- the former cochain complex is generated by $\C^o(Y,\s)\sqcup\C^s(Y,\s)$ while the latter complex is generated by $\C^o(Y,\s)\sqcup\C^u(Y,\s)$, both equipped with coherent choices of orientations (see Section~\ref{Homology orientations}).
 The differentials will not be reviewed here, but we do assume in this paper that all perturbations $\q$ are chosen so that the differentials are well-defined.

 \begin{remark} If $\q$ is one of Taubes' sufficiently large perturbations associated with a contact form (given in Section~\ref{Closed 3-manifolds}), then the image of $\C(Y,\s)$ under the blow-down map is $\M(Y,\s)$.
-In fact, we no longer need to use the blow-up model. \end{remark}
+In fact, we no longer need to use the blow-up model thanks to the direct limit description in Section~\ref{Closed 3-manifolds}. \end{remark}

 Let $X$ either be a closed 4-manifold or have boundary $Y$.
 There is a partially-defined restriction map $r:\bB^\sigma(X,\s)\dashrightarrow\bB^\sigma(Y,\s)$ whose domain consists of those configurations $[\bA,s,\Psi]$ satisfying $\Psi_Y:=\Psi|_Y\ne0$, such that